ccrusius/gen_c_server/README.md

    * Call `c_init` from `init`, and `c_terminate` from `terminate`.
    * Forward `handle_info` to `c_handle_info` if desired.

+We will start with the Erlang callback module description, since this part should be more familiar to Erlang users.

 # Erlang: The Behaviour

 If you are not familiar with the